'It's time for a change' - Willian backed to swap Chelsea for Juventus | Goal.com

 Chelsea have yet to match Willian's demands over a contract extension, amid reported interest from Barcelona, Tottenham and Juve.

-Lucescu, who benefited from the midfielder's talents while he was in charge at Shakhtar between 2007 and 2013, believes the winger will soon call time on his career in English football.
+Lucescu, who benefited from the midfielder's talents while he was in charge at Shakhtar between 2007 and 2013, believes Willian will soon call time on his career in English football.

 The Romanian head coach told Tuttomercatoweb: "He has been at Chelsea for many years and perhaps it is time for a change.